Photo Refractive Keratectomy (PRK) in Dallas

 While vision may improve immediately after the PRK procedure, the full results may take several days or weeks to become apparent.
 Patients should avoid strenuous exercise for at least a week because this can interfere with the healing process.
 Patients will likely be able to drive a car after 2 to 3 weeks.

-PRK results are considered to be comparable to those of LASIK.
+It is important for patients to have realistic expectations of the results of any laser surgery if they are going to be satisfied with the results.
 Some patients may experience only 20/40 vision and may still need contact lenses or glasses after their procedure.
 PRK will not correct presbyopia, a natural change in the eyes that affects patients over the age of 40.
 Patients who require reading glasses will continue to need them after surgery.
-It is important for patients to have realistic expectations of the results of any laser surgery if they are going to be satisfied with the results.

 As with any type of surgery, there are risks associated with the PRK procedure, including: